jboucher154/WebServ/README.md

 #### POST

 POST method is not safe and not idempotent.
 The JAS server will only handle POST requests that are submitted with a form, either multipart/form-data or a default form type.
-In the case of a POST request for a file, the JAS Server is capable of creating the resource without a CGI script in the location given in the `action` option of the html form.
+In the case of a POST request for a file, the JAS Server is capable of creating the resource without a CGI script.
+The resource will be created in the location given in the `action` option of the html form.
 Otherwise, after verification of the validitiy of the request, the POST handling will be passed to the CGI Handler.

 #### DELETE